keithmcnulty/wikifacts/README.md

 cowsay::say(wiki_randomfact())
 #>
 #>  --------------
-#> Here's some news from 02 November 2017.
-In New York City, a ramming attack (vehicle pictured) kills eight people and injures at least eleven others.
+#> Did you know that on June 8 in 1953 – Two tornadoes caused by the same storm killed more than 200 people in Flint, Michigan and Worcester, Massachusetts, cities more than 650 miles (1,050 km) apart.
 (Courtesy of Wikipedia)
 #>  --------------
 #>     \
 #>       \